kiwiidb/personal-site/content/posts/max_planck.md

 Given the countless number of articles about the energy consumption of the Bitcoin network, I also started to suffer from a certain _FOMO_ to write something about it.
 The unaffordable know-it-all in me hates it when [someone is wrong on the internet](https://xkcd.com/386/), so there was no other option than to write this blog post.
-A discussion I had recently on this topic made me feel like putting my thoughts on paper because I think it's so clearer this way.
+A discussion I had recently on this topic made me feel like putting my thoughts on paper because I think it's clearer this way.
 I will paraphrase excerpts from this discussion to get my point across.
 For the impatient, there is a _TLDR_ at the end.

 Een nederlandstalige versie van deze post kan [hier](https://kwintendebacker.com/nl/posts/max_planck) worden teruggevonden.